Studies Showing Beneficial Effects of Homeopathy

 Robert Medhurst, BNat, ND, DHom, is an Australian naturopath specialising in homeopathy.
 He has taken the time to compile this list of 500 abstracts from human, animal, plant and in-vitro scientific studies published in peer-reviewed journals that show abundant evidence to confirm a positive effect from homeopathy.
-Here, for your consideration, are:
+Here, for your consideration, is a link to:

 Indian research into Homeopathy's Effectiveness in Autistic Spectrum Disorder